BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 schedule.

 Page 6/18

 -----

-![This is the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo features a blue emblem with the European Union's circle of stars, next to the stylized grey acronym "eiopa".
-The full name of the authority is written underneath.
+![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo features a blue emblem with the European Union's circle of stars next to the stylized acronym "EIOPA" in grey.

-eiopa
+EIOPA
 European Insurance and
 Occupational Pensions Authority](#)